mikethemadkiwi/ScaleformBanking/README.md

 Basic Scaleform Banking for Standalone Cities.
 Uses Native GTAV Banking Scaleform.
 Conatins functions on both client and server to allow for simple framework integration.
+Uses Keyboard, Mouse & Controller navigation, all at once.

 This is a rework of : [rF_ATM By neirbonhoj](https://github.com/neirbonhoj/rF_ATM)
 Their work was amazing, but needed DESPERATE updates to work with my code.